westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

   NVMe ZNS command set was added.
 This enables the nvme driver with the command set enhancements required to discover zoned namespaces, and registers these with the block layer as host managed zone block devices.
-This kernel release only support devices that do *not* implement any of the zone optional characteristics (ZOC), and also requires that the device implements the optional Zone Append command.
+This kernel release only supports devices that do *not* implement any of the zone optional characteristics (ZOC), and also requires that the device implements the optional Zone Append command.